Chart Color Schemes

 Caringbah features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-As at the 2021 Census, Caringbah had a dwelling structure comprising 28.3% houses and 71.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 52.4% houses and 47.6% other dwellings.
-Home ownership in Caringbah was at 26.8%, with mortgaged dwellings at 34.7% and rented ones at 38.5%.
-The median monthly mortgage repayment in Caringbah was $2,544, below Sydney metro's $2,774.
-Median weekly rent in Caringbah was $470, compared to Sydney metro's $500.
-Nationally, Caringbah's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+Caringbah's dwelling structures, as per the latest Census, consisted of 28.3% houses and 71.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 52.4% houses and 47.6% other dwellings.
+Home ownership in Caringbah stood at 26.8%, with mortgaged dwellings at 34.7% and rented ones at 38.5%.
+The median monthly mortgage repayment was $2,544, lower than Sydney metro's $2,774.
+The median weekly rent in Caringbah was $470, compared to Sydney metro's $500.
+Nationally, Caringbah's mortgage repayments were higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing